 Tray for Line Jumps

 This tray contains a rope, tape to hold the ends securely on a rug, and a geometry card showing a line from a free printable from Homemade Montessori.
+(Update: The site isn’t available right now, but you can’t find a free card with a line in the free geometry vocabulary cards from Mrs. Patton’s Patch.)
 The card isn’t essential, but it’s a simple way to identify the tray and introduce a straight line to preschoolers.

 I would just demonstrate whichever activities from the video are appropriate for your preschooler or preschool students.